w3c/wcag3/guidelines/groups/text-and-wording/clear-language/numerical-alternatives-available.md

 <div class="issue" data-number="491"></div>

 :::note
-Complex numerical information can increase cognitive load, especially for users with :term[dyscalculia] or low numeracy.
+Complex numerical information can increase cognitive load, especially for users with a limited ability to understand and work with numbers.
 Providing written explanations or visualizations can aid understanding.
 :::

 :::example